 Departure Tax in Canada

-Departure tax is a Capital Gain on deemed disposition of certain types of property.
+Departure tax is a Capital Gain on the deemed disposition of certain types of property.
 Deemed disposition is a concept where it is assumed that on the date of departure property subject to departure tax is sold at fair market value and reacquired immediately after that.
 Not all the property is subject to deemed disposition and there are exceptions.

 Departure tax is an important area of income tax applicable to emigrants or leavers from Canada and professional tax advice is recommended due to the specific situation of each taxpayer.
 Often leavers from Canada mistakenly consider the assets for departure tax purposes which are clear exceptions; especially real property, capital property, and inventory owned by a business that has a permanent establishment in Canada, TFSAs, RRSPs, Life insurance policies, or the special cases of short-term residents.